hzloc/dlistoxml/README.md

 - [x] .csv and .xlsx file type support
 - [x] .las file type support enhanced
 - [x] UI is more interactive
+- [x] Information about the uploaded file is displayed to the user for QC purposes
 - [ ] Building communication with KDI Sitecom